Alejogb1/job-board/blog-data/angle-between-two-vectors-unity-definition.md

 id: "angle-between-two-vectors-unity-definition"
 ---

-Okay so you're asking about the angle between two vectors and how unity or unit vectors play into that I gotcha Been there wrestled with this exact problem more times than I care to admit especially back in my early days building 3D engines from scratch man that was a mess let me tell you
+you're asking about the angle between two vectors and how unity or unit vectors play into that I gotcha Been there wrestled with this exact problem more times than I care to admit especially back in my early days building 3D engines from scratch man that was a mess let me tell you

 So first things first let's break down what a unit vector is A unit vector is basically a vector that has a magnitude of one it points in a certain direction but its length is always 1 We achieve this by taking a regular vector and dividing it by its own magnitude Think of it as normalizing the vector to its core direction and losing the scaling information